research, Exhibition And networking project 2018–ongoing

 We look to the past to revisit efforts made and claims raised in the process of decolonizing forms of film distribution, in order to further engage with the formation of decentralized distribution channels of film that exist beyond bodies of censorship, agencies of control and institutions in position of power.
 We aim to understand postcolonial ties to current formats of film distribution because only with a historical register can we pave the path to a broader understanding of modes of censorship, state control of screens, and processes of othering through cinema.
 With this research project, we propose to collectively form a more inclusive understanding of film distribution beyond its normative socio- and geopolitical contexts and barriers.

-Drawing from the learnings of the first phase, the upcoming Chapter_2: UNITED SCREENS:
+Drawing from the learnings of the first phase, Chapter_2: UNITED SCREENS:

 NEAR EAST, MIDDLE EAST, FAR EAST.
 CONTEMPLATIONS ON CONTEMPORARY CINEMA aims to foster alliances with film professionals and cultural practitioners around the complex and entangled conditions embedded in the seven keywords that our first research chapter revealed: Funds, Spaces, Aesthetics, Infringement (censorship), Archiving, Collectivity and Technology.

 Find all interviews conducted within this project at pad.ma.